In this edition of Xi Lights you will find information about:

 - the finances of our alumni corporation,

 - our annual giving program designed to enhance our financial position,

 - a brother’s generosity that will benefit future generations of Theta Chi brothers, and

 - the announcement of our annual meeting of the alumni corporation.

 The University’s Homecomings football game is on October 17.
 We will not know the kick-off time until two weeks before game day as the television networks control the timing.
 We expect to start the tailgate event three hours before kick-off.
 We have reserved football game tickets through the University of Virginia Alumni Association.
-Please use this link to access the OX website to order your tickets and /or to register for the tailgate event.
 The Alumni Association has access to a limited number of hotel rooms on a first come first basis.
 The cost of the tailgate is $30 (children under 17 are free).
 The menu will include pork barbeque, fried chicken and of course other normal cookout menu items, adult beverages and soft drinks.
 We expect there will a Jackie Morris sighting with his fan favorite–barbequed venison.
 Last year we had over 150 tailgate attendees and are hoping for a big turnout again this year.

 We are proud that the undergraduate brotherhood is thriving.
 You can read more about their plans in the Chapter Report.
 We have a good relationship with the undergraduates and both parties are working toward mutual success.